BASICS WE NEED

 From all over the country no matter how far-flung

-All metropolitan areas, but we are particularily looking with rural or regional areas.
+Operting in all metro areas, but particularily looking at rural or regional areas.
 From Kiama to Katherine to Kununurra to Koroit.
-We want to hear from you!
+Come and talk to us!

 Stable long-term work at same location

-Once you find you fit into a facility, you get at least 3 months work between 5 to 30 hours at different times of the day.
-Over 26 weeks, this is equivalent to a full-time wage.
+Once you fit into a facility, you may get at least 8 weeks work between 5 to 30 hours per week at different times of the day.
+This can be equivalent to a full-time wage.

 Potential employee status to increase security

-If you have been with us for six months or more, reliably turning up for work and getting rave reviews, talk to us about moving from contractor to employee status.
+If you are with us for six months or more, reliably turning up for work and getting rave reviews, we can look at moving your status from contractor to employee, with all its benefits.

 The longer you work, the higher your pay rate goes

-After 14 weeks at one facility and location for minimum 5 hours a week (no upper limit), your pay rate goes up to $50 an hour.
-After 27 weeks, it becomes $55.
+After 8 regular weeks within one location for minimum 5 hours a week (no upper limit), you get 75% of earnings.
+After 16 weeks, it becomes 80%.

 WHO ARE WE AFTER?